NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

-The framework calls the driver script `example-diag.py <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/diagnostics/example/example_diag.py>`__ listed in the settings file.
+The framework calls the driver script `example-diag.py <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/diagnostics/example/example_diag.py>`__ listed in ``settings.jsonc``.
 Take a look at the script and the comments therein.

 The the script performs tasks roughly in the following order: